On Deck Sports Blog

 Artificial turf has become a must-have item for the elite gyms and indoor facilities.
 The problem many of these facilities face is cleaning the turf to ensure the health and safety of the athletes that are using it.
 Not many people know the right way to clean indoor turf, especially if they are new facility owners.

-On Deck Sports’ facility experts have year of experience working with the turf and on the turf – giving them the knowledge on how to clean the turf for surface soil, spills or bigger issues.
+On Deck Sports’ facility experts have years of experience working with the turf and on the turf – giving them the knowledge on how to clean the turf for surface soil, spills or bigger issues.

 Cleaning your turf is actually quite easy.
 If there is surface soil, simply vacuum the turf like you would any carpet.
 This will lift away the soil and will not harm the fibers of the turf.